Why is mental health awareness at work so important?

 “As always prevention is better than cure”, says Ruth Cooper-Dickson.
 “We know that the average seven-day absence from works costs £8,000 and that 300,000 people leave their jobs every year due to serious mental health problems.
 Alongside the human toll is a cost to employers – the recruitment of a new team member costs an average £30,000 – so it is not so much whether your business can afford a mental health strategy, but more that it cannot afford not to have one.”

-Mental awareness for managers – 5 signs to watch out for
+Mental health awareness for managers – Four signs to watch out for

 “Leaders and managers have to lead by example in approaching difficult conversations with compassion and openness.
 Simple things like leaving the office on time and taking a lunch break can send a powerful message to your staff about the importance of their wellbeing.
 Providing training on mental health awareness will make your people feel more confident around the subject and highlight the policies and mechanisms you have in place to support them.”